 Here I’ve collected a few of the titles I’ve found to be useful and effective for dealing with anger, distraction, anxiety and out-of-control emotions.
-Some of these books were recommended to me by English-speakers who have come to live in Sweden.
+Some of these self help books for expats were recommended to me by English-speakers who have come to live in Sweden.
 Others I discovered myself in the course of professional development.

 Anxiety, Concentration, ADD and Mindlessness